-The Competition Commission of India (CCI) on Wednesday told the Karnataka High Court that it may complete the ongoing anti-trust investigation into Google Play Store policies within 60 days.
+On Wednesday, the Competition Commission of India (CCI) told the Karnataka High Court that it might complete the ongoing anti-trust investigation into Google Play Store policies within 60 days.

-The plea for interim relief was filed by the Alliance of Digital India Foundation (ADIF) in the CCI last October.
+The Alliance of Digital India Foundation (ADIF) filed the plea for interim relief in the CCI last October.

-Google, in its writ petition, had argued that there is “no urgency citing the extension in their Play Store policy deadline”.
+In its writ petition, Google argued that there is “no urgency citing the extension in their Play Store policy deadline”.

 “By conveying to the court that the CCI is expected to complete their investigation in 60 days, the antitrust regulator has essentially checkmated Google’s attempt to delay the overall antitrust investigation process by exploiting legal challenges,” said Sijo Kuruvilla George, Executive Director, ADIF, which is an industry body representing more than 450 digital startups.